 It is the student’s responsibility to follow the above guidelines.
 Failure to do so will result in an inability to coordinate appropriate accommodations.

 Textbooks and other course materials can be made available in alternate formats (electronic, Braille, enlarged text, etc.) with due notice (three weeks minimum).
 Students will be asked to fill out a form with their request.
 Students can stop in the office any time during business hours to fill out the request form.

-Disability Resources has access to a high-speed scanner and text-conversion system.
+Student Accessibility Services has access to a high-speed scanner and text-conversion system.
 Single-page scanners are available for student use in the Adaptive Technology Laboratory (Mudd Center 204).